About Us

 How do we identify market waves?

 1. Trend.
 The trend is your friend.
-For a variety of reasons, to include GDP growth, population growth, inflation, and so on, markets tend to trend over time, mostly to the upside.
+For a variety of reasons, to include GDP growth, population growth, inflation, and so on, markets tends persist over time (momentum), mostly to the upside.
 The 100-year chart for the S&P 500 is impressive and hard to beat.
 However, markets also trend to the downside during recessions, such as the dot.com bubble of 2000 and the Global Financial Crisis of 2008.
 Our goal is to identify the major trends and align our positions.

 3. Relative Strength.
 The trend is your friend but some trends are better than others, meaning that some trends offer better percentage returns over time.
 We use quantitative tools to measure this.
 If your goal is to enhance returns, you have to identify assets classes that are outperforming your core positions on a relative basis.
 Our research uses C Fund as a baseline, with green funds outperforming C Fund on a relative basis and yellow fund underperforming C Fund on a relative basis.